sampathweb/insight-embedly/README.md

 * Zach Gazak, Insight Data Science Fellow, for the various whiteboard sessions to understand what features we need for the recommendation model

-* Insight Data Engineering Program for making all this possible in four weeks
+* Insight Data Engineering Program for making this possible in four weeks